singhtaru/singhtaru/README.md

-👋 Hey there, I’m Taru Singh—currently navigating the labyrinth of VIT Vellore (send snacks and debugging tips).
+👋 Hey there, I’m Taru Singh—currently navigating the labyrinth of college (send snacks and debugging tips).

 💻 By day, I wrangle code in Python, C++, and Java; by night, I wage war against CSS bugs and JavaScript quirks.
 I once convinced React to cooperate with me, so you could say I’ve seen things.